-The Effects of Downsizing on Surviving Employees
+The Effects of Downsizing on Employees Who Survive the Layoffs

 Are you interested in learning how to deal with the effects of change on your remaining employees during layoffs?
 Downsizing and layoffs introduce many different changes in an organization including a change in how comfortable and secure each individual feels about their job within the organization.

 But, other changes enhance the feelings of unease and discomfort that are inherent in any change.
-Cared about co-workers are no longer at work.
+Cared about coworkers are no longer at work.
 Ways of accomplishing work change to make up for the missing employees.
 Your organization's culture will suffer from the layoffs, too.

-No employee totally relaxes; they are waiting for the next round of cost-cutting layoffs - and they're afraid that the next round will include them.
+No employee totally relaxes; they are waiting for the next round of cost-cutting layoffs—and they're afraid that the next round will include them.
 During a time of change and uncertainty, you can anticipate predictable issues, problems, and opportunities.
 In the midst of all of the change, employees may not realize that they are experiencing severe stress.

 How Employees Experience Change Following Layoffs